phelipetls/blog/content/posts/moving-away-from-tiling-window-managers/index.md

 My choice for Xubuntu was largely influenced by my hardware constraints: I wanted a lightweight distribution, meaning it shouldn't require too much of my 8GB of RAM (at the time).
-Because of that, I was drawn into tiling window managers since that's as lightweight as you can get.
+Because of that, I was later drawn into tiling window managers since that's as lightweight as you can get.

 # dwm, a weird choice for a beginner